make-all/tuya-local/README.md

 Some Tuya Bluetooth devices can be supported directly by the [tuya_ble](https://github.com/PlusPlus-ua/ha_tuya_ble/) integration.

+Tuya IR/RF blasters are supported through the remote entity platform.
+They can learn and store IR and RF commands, and replay them via the `remote.learn_command` and `remote.send_command` services.
 Tuya IR hubs that expose general IR remotes as sub devices usually expose them as one way devices (send only).
 Due to the way this integration does device detection based on the dps returned by the device, it is not currently able to detect such devices at all.
 Some specialised IR hubs for air conditioner remote controls do work, as they try to emulate a fully smart air conditioner using internal memory of what settings are currently set, and internal temperature and humidity sensors.

 Some Tuya hubs now support Matter over WiFi, and this can be used as an alternative to this integration for connecting the hub and sub-devices